cristianoliveira/distributex/README.md

-# distributed-htmx
+# distributed-x

+## 🚧 WIP 🚧 - This is very much a work-in-progress project but feel free to look around

-This is a POC of a federated application using HTMX and NGINX
+This is a POC of a federated application combining the power of 2 Xs - NGINX + HTMX

 ## Architecture